amar567/amar567.github.io/README.md

-this repo is my web p try
+this repo is my official webpage